 The courses in the Health and Society major look at health from a community perspective and at health as a human right.
 Students integrate disciplinary perspectives to understand critical issues, such as HIV/AIDS, social disparities in health or universal health insurance from a liberal arts perspective.

-The issues we study are local and the global: recent student projects have focused on food insecurity in Beloit, communication about malaria prevention in Kenya, and teen pregnancy in Chile.
+The issues we study are both local and global: recent student projects have focused on food insecurity in Beloit, communication about malaria prevention in Kenya, and teen pregnancy in Chile.
 Many of the major courses include hands on learning, from a trip to Nicaragua as part of Nicaragua in Transition course, or community health assessment in a Proseminar.

 In the words of a student, taking a global health perspective “promotes intellectual promiscuity.”
-The interdisciplinary approach of the Health and Society major bridges the different worlds of college classrooms, validates interdisciplinary, integrative thinking and encourages synthesis in thinking about real-world issues.
+The interdisciplinary approach of the Health and Society major bridges the different worlds of college classrooms, validates interdisciplinary, integrative thinking, and encourages synthesis in thinking about real-world issues.

 All students take a research methods course to prepare them for a required internship or research project.
 Students work with an advisor to select four courses to address their specific theme.